PNNL-CompBio/spammR/README.md

 ```
 2c.
 Produce a volcano plot to visualize the results from differential experession analysis

+In spammR, we provide functions to create a typical volcano plot i.e. a plot shoing -log10(pvalue) vs. log2(fold change), along with annotations of points based on criteria of significance provided by the user.

 There are two functions in spammR that can be used for this depending on the data structure in which the differential expression results are stored.
 The functions are volcanoPlot_DiffExSpe() and volcanoPlot_DiffExResults().

 The input parameters needed for both functions are the same except for the first parameter (the object containing the differential expression results).